mozilla-services/socorro/docs/spec_crashreport.rst

        The crash report has been parsed, but there were no annotations in it.

     ``has_json_and_kv``
-       The crash report encodes annotations in ``multipart/form-data`` as well as in the extra JSON-encoded string.
+       The crash report encodes annotations as ``form-data`` fields as well as in an extra JSON-encoded object.
 It should have either one or the other--not both.